If it's in the News, it's in our Polls. Public opinion polling since 2003.

 29% Say U.S. Heading in Right Direction

-For the second straight week, 29% of Likely Voters say the country is heading in the right direction, according to a new Rasmussen Reports national telephone survey taken the week ending Sunday, August 29.
+Twenty-nine percent (29%) of Likely Voters now say the country is heading in the right direction, according to a new Rasmussen Reports national telephone survey taken the week ending Sunday, September 19.
+That's down a point from a week ago and back to the level of the prior three weeks.

 White letter R on blue background